 Unlike past decades, it’s common, and many believe prudent, to change jobs every five years or so in order to keep one’s experience fresh and one’s learning alive.
 Knowing how to handle a job transition professionally is a valuable career skill.

-Read our top tips to help you prepare for a job change or find out what you're worth with our latest version Robert Walters salary survey.
+Read our top tips to help you prepare for a job change.